jisanRL/C-operations/README.md

 # C-operations
-A file of my work on C operations
+A file of my work on various C operations

-File 1 -> Arithmatic operation in C

-File 2 -> Matrix Addition in C
+Contains basic C problems and solutions